-All application-specific settings must be entered again.
-That's why you have to carry out a fresh setup after exchanging the electronics.
+Then all application-specific settings must be entered again.
+Carry out a fresh setup after exchanging the electronics or load the stored data of the setup.

 If you saved the parameter settings during the first setup of the sensor, you can transfer them to the replacement electronics module.
-A fresh setup is then not necessary.
+Also in this case a verification of the instrument is necessary.